 As it can be observed in the graph below, the percentage of lost output steeply increases as the misalignment between the module and incident radiation increases.

-In order to ensure that the solar radiation falls normal to the solar panels for the most of the time CSP and PV solar power plants use two primary methods: solar tracking and seasonal tilt.
-Solar tracking is a sophisticated dual axis tracking system, mostly used by CSP plants where the Fresnel modules are rotated in 2 axes so that they are always facing the sun.
+In order to ensure that the solar radiation falls normally to the solar panels for the most of the time, CSP and PV solar power plants use two primary methods: solar tracking and seasonal tilt.
+Solar tracking is a sophisticated dual-axis tracking system, mostly used by CSP plants where the Fresnel modules are rotated in 2 axes so that they are always facing the sun.
 Where in seasonal tilt method, depending on the seasons, the PV modules are varied twice or four times every year so as to ensure efficient operation.
-As even a slight misalignment affects the power generation significantly, in both of above methods, the Plant operators need precise and accurate tools to ensure proper alignment.
+As even a slight misalignment affects the power generation significantly, in both of the above methods, the Plant operators need precise and accurate tools to ensure proper alignment.

 - Tilt sensors provide absolute angle whereas optical encoders are relative angle sensors.

-Inclinometers from Aeron are highly recommended to be used while giving tilt to the solar panels for following reasons:
+Inclinometers from Aeron are highly recommended to be used while giving a tilt to the solar panels for the following reasons:

 - Highly accurate and precise measurement.
 No scope of human error as output is displayed digitally.
 Users can set up their own alarms or permissible angle brackets to further eliminate the human error and ensure accuracy.
 Inclinometers also come with a laser beam to facilitate easy alignment.